VintageJetski/JumpShot/replit.md

 Preferred communication style: Simple, everyday language.

+## Data Authenticity Requirements
+- **Exclusive Manual Zone Usage**: Tactical analysis must only use manually mapped zones from user's Territory tab work
+- **No Synthetic Fallbacks**: Never use hardcoded/synthetic zone data as fallback - system should require manual mapping
+- **Authentic Data Only**: All analysis must be based on real player positioning data, not placeholder or mock data

 ## Tactical Analysis Principles
 - Major chokepoints (Banana, Apartments, Middle) are MORE important than bomb sites as they control round flow and rotations
 - Controlling chokepoints dictates rotations and site executes, making them the most critical areas